Significant-Gravitas/AutoGPT/docs/content/server/new_blocks.md

 The testing of blocks is handled by `test_block.py`, which does the following:

 1. It calls the block with the provided `test_input`.
+   If the block has a `credentials` field, `test_credentials` is passed in as well.
 2. If a `test_mock` is provided, it temporarily replaces the specified methods with the mock functions.
 3. It then asserts that the output matches the `test_output`.